 If you want to listen in, you can check the status here (if no page comes up the server isn't currently running) then you can play the stream in Winamp by going to Add -> Add URL and pasting

-into the bar and hitting add.
+http://gord.is-a-geek.net:9000into the bar and hitting add.
 I hope some of you at least give 'er a try... there's quite a variety of music on my computer these days, so there's bound to be something for everyone.
 Enjoy! :)

 20.3.05